-SAFETY AND SECURITY AWARENESS

-EDUCATION AND PREVENTION PROGRAMS AND CAMPAIGNS
+SAFETY AND SECURITY AWARENESS EDUCATION AND PREVENTION PROGRAMS AND CAMPAIGNS

 Broward College enhances safety and security of the College community through the development of extensive annual educational campaigns consisting of a wide range of primary and ongoing programs, seminars, presentations, and events which are offered on a continual basis.
 A common theme of all awareness, education, and prevention programs and campaigns is to encourage students, faculty, and staff to be aware of their part in developing a safe and secure community by being responsible for their personal safety and security and the safety and security of others.
-During the 2021 calendar year, Broward College offered and participated in many different crime prevention, and safety awareness programs virtually, via social media, live on-line training, in-person events, and email.
-Topics such as personal safety, drug and alcohol abuse awareness. and sexual assault prevention are some examples of programs, virtual presentations, and learning opportunities that were offered during the 2021 calendar year.
-Additionally, included within these programs are those which center on sexual assault, dating violence prevention, and active shooter.
+During the 2021 calendar year, Broward College offered and participated in many different crime prevention, and safety awareness programs virtually, via social media, live on-line training events, and email.
+Topics such as personal safety, drug and alcohol abuse awareness, and workplace violence prevention are some examples of programs, virtual presentations, and learning opportunities that were offered during the 2021 calendar year.
+Additionally, included within these programs are those which center on active killer response and self-defense.